WuraAderele/Cloud-Architecting/Mini-Case-Study-1.md

 A client makes a connection to the IP address and port of the Load Balancer's forwarding rule.
 A forwarding rule and its corresponding IP address represent the front-end configuration of a Load balancer.
 The forwarding rule routes the request to a specified target proxy.
 The target proxy receives the client request and compares the request's destination IP address & port to what is configured in the forwarding rule.
 If a match is found, the target proxy terminates the client's network connection and establishes a new one  to the appropriate backend as determined by the Load Balancer's URL Map.

-### Creating Rescources in GCP and Setting up Infrastructure
+### Creating Resources in GCP and Setting up Infrastructure
 To get started, log into Google Cloud Console and Activate Cloud Shell.

 Jooli, Inc. hosts all their resources in US-West-4 Region and US-West-4b so we run the below command to set the default zone and region in Cloud Shell: